coredns/coredns.io/content/plugins/transfer.md

 ## Examples

-Use in conjuction with the _acl_ plugin to restrict access to subnet 10.1.0.0/16.
+Use in conjunction with the _acl_ plugin to restrict access to subnet 10.1.0.0/16.

 ```
 ...